krautrocker/PowerPlatformConnectors/independent-publisher-connectors/Bluesky Social/README.md

 - **Q: How do I generate an App Password?**
   A: Visit the [Bluesky Developer Portal](https://bsky.app/settings) and generate a new App Password.
 Use the password to generate a token.

 - **Q: What are the API rate limits?**
   A: Bluesky imposes a rate limit of 100 requests per minute per account.

+- **Q: What are some useful terms and definitions, such as actor or DID?**
+  **A:** Useful terms to know:
+    - **Actor:** An entity, typically a user, that interacts with the system.
+This can represent a person, organization, or automated system.
+    - **Starter Pack:** A curated set of suggested accounts or content designed to help new users get started on the platform.
+    - **Signature:** A cryptographic proof used to verify the authenticity and integrity of a transaction or operation within the system.
+    - **PLC (Personal Linked Chain):** A blockchain-like structure used to maintain a verifiable history of account operations (e.g., handle updates, key rotations).
+It ensures transparency and trustworthiness.
+    - **DID (Decentralized Identifier):** A globally unique identifier for an actor that is not tied to a centralized registry.
+DIDs are foundational to the decentralized nature of Bluesky.

 ### Support